 The proof is that the sufficiently conscious soul knows what great cost there is in sin, knows how great a fall it is from the perfection that was intended for us, and she can neither bear it nor find any earthly relief from it.
 This remains quite true today.
 But if this cost can be charged against a soul, there must be some way to pay it.
 If it is possible to fall from innocence, to have been there in the first place, then there must be some way to be redeemed.
-(Or else there is nothing to fight for, there is nothing to progress toward).There is only one who could pay the cost and redeem the fallen – and this we call God.
+(Or else there is nothing to fight for, there is nothing to progress toward).

 *Some hear this story, and they hear this word – forgiven – and they hear it again.
 The first to alert them; the second to overwhelm them.
 Some souls are always hearing echoes of the Lord.